radek-drw/carsportpoint/NOTES.md

 - add aria to contact form - DONE
 - make more maintainable SUPPORTED_FORMATS
 - use Vite - DONE
+- write documentation for Companies list integrated with Google Maps
+- write documentation about Admin panel

 **Code to check if the correct image is loaded** useEffect(() => {